 |Applicants Submitting SAT scores||10%|

-Let's take a closer look at each of these factors to get a clearer idea of what University of the Cumberlands offers and if it might be a good choice for you.
+Let's take a look at these factors to get a clearer sense of what University of the Cumberlands offers and if the college could be the right college for you.

-About 65% of students who start at University of the Cumberlands return the next year.
-University of the Cumberlands's six-year graduation rate for undergrads is 37%.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+About 65% of students who start at University of the Cumberlands return for their second year of college.
+37% of University of the Cumberlands undergrads graduate within six years.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.